The History Behind The Japanese Kimono

 The kimono of both Geisha and Maiko are long, reaching down to their ankles, with long wide sleeves and obi.
 The kimono of Geisha usually consists of more subtle shades than Maiko, whose are more bright and colourful.

-Today, Kyoto is a well known place to see Geisha in Japan, although you would be considered more than lucky to spot one walking through the streets as Geisha teahouse are only accessible by invite only.
-In Kyoto Geisha are predominately known as Geika, however they are very similar in appearance with the main difference between them being their location and certain customs and traditions.
+Today, Kyoto is a well-known place to see Geisha in Japan, although you would be considered more than lucky to spot one walking through the streets as Geisha tea-houses are only accessible by invite only.
+In Kyoto Geisha are predominately known as Geiko, however, they are very similar in appearance with the main difference between them being their location and certain customs and traditions.

 “This video brought back some great memories for me.
 I remember first seeing ‘Maiko’ girls wearing brightly coloured Kimono on the first of what became many wonderful trips to the beautiful city of Kyoto.
 During the time I lived in Japan I became used to seeing them being worn either on special occasions or on visiting temples and shrines, and I became fascinated to learn more about them.

 I was amazed to learn that you cannot simply put on a kimono, there are so many layers and aspects to a kimono that you need to visit and pay a specialist ‘hair dresser’ type shop to help you to put one on!
 When we lived in Japan, Hiromi put her beautiful red kimono and the white make up on one night and my parents, who were visiting me in Japan at the time, did not recognise her and walked straight past!”
 Jez